nlpub/russe/2018/wsi/index.md

 Please consider the example of the data format we offer: input.tsv, output.tsv.
 Note that the participating system should fill the empty predict_sense_id field with the sense predicted by the system.

-## Contact the organizers
+## Contacts

-To answer a question post a message to rusemantics@googlegroups.com or post it via the GoogleGroup: https://groups.google.com/forum/?fromgroups#!forum/rusemantics.
-To follow the updates also join the Facebook group at https://www.facebook.com/rusemantics.
+To answer a question post a message to [mailto:rusemantics@googlegroups.com](rusemantics@googlegroups.com) or post it via the Google Groups: <https://groups.google.com/forum/?fromgroups#!forum/rusemantics>.
+To follow the updates also join the Facebook group at <https://www.facebook.com/rusemantics>.

 ## References to Prior Work